 You may not have all of these symptoms, but you'll have several.

-During your first appointment, your therapist learns about your symptoms, reviews your medical and psychological history, and does a psychological evaluation.
+During your first appointment, your psychiatrist/psychotherapist learns about your symptoms, reviews your medical and psychological history, and does a clinical evaluation.

-That may sound like a lot of talking when you're depressed, but the basic information is essential for choosing from many possible antidepressants and types of therapy to make the best choices for you.
+That may sound like a lot of talking when you're depressed, but the basic information is essential for choosing from many possible medication treatments and types of therapy to make the best choices for you.

 People with moderate to severe depression often benefit from antidepressants.
-These medications boost the brain chemicals that regulate and improve your mood.
+These medications enhance the brain chemicals that regulate and improve your mood.

-Though antidepressants help many people, they don’t take effect for about 4-6 weeks.
-If your symptoms don’t improve in that time, your therapist may adjust your dose or prescribe a different type of antidepressant.
+Antidepressants help many people but not all people, their beneficial effects can be appreciated as early as after a week or two of initiation of the treatment but may take 4-6 weeks for full effect.
+If your symptoms don’t improve in that time, your clinician may adjust your dose or prescribe a different type of antidepressant.

 Several psychotherapy (talk therapy) techniques improve depression, including cognitive-behavioral therapy, interpersonal therapy, and problem-solving therapy.
 Therapy can help you understand what contributes to your depression, change negative thoughts, and teach you new skills for managing the life challenges that may trigger depression.